waydabber/BetterDisplay/README.md

 ## Compatibility

-The app and instructions were tested on an M1 MBA and mini running Monterey but according to reports works on Big Sur as well.
+The app and instructions were tested on an M1 MBA and mini running macOS 12 Monterey.

 ## Build and Installation